Prozac Monologues: A Voice from the Edge

 She was going to stab her doctor, but she wrote Prozac Monologues instead.

-Years later, Willa Goodfellow revisits this account of an antidepressant-induced hypomania that hijacked a Costa Rican vacation and tells the rest of the story, the wrong medication, an overlooked diagnosis of Bipolar 2, and finally a path to recovery.
+Years later, Willa Goodfellow revisits this account of an antidepressant-induced hypomania that hijacked a Costa Rican vacation.
+She tells the rest of the story: the wrong medication, an overlooked diagnosis of Bipolar 2, and finally a path to recovery.

-Prozac Monologues: A Voice From the Edge is a comedic memoir of misdiagnosis and self-help book about the bipolar spectrum.
-It offers information about a mood disorder frequently mistaken for Major Depression with resources for recovery and further study.
+Prozac Monologues: A Voice From the Edge is a book within a book: a comedic memoir of misdiagnosis with edgy commentary about the bipolar spectrum.
+It offers information about a mood disorder frequently mistaken for Major Depression.
+An appendix includes resources for recovery and further study.
 Plus, Costa Rica.

 She wrote this for you.